 The first house prototype I made just folds flat.
 It’s not designed to be attached to a card.
 When you make it this way, you learn what needs to move and how it moves in the folding/unfolding process.

 The roof is adhered on the back wall on this house so it would not work on a card because the house and roof both have to move to pop-up.
-It works well if you want to send a flattened house alone.
+It works pretty well if you want to send a flattened house alone.
 I am considering doing this as an invitation to my party by writing the invitation on the inside flap of the roof.
 If you are familiar with Village Dwelling from Tim Holtz, you’ll notice that I cut the front gable off of the house.
 I don’t know how to make the house with the gable in front.
-It needs to be simple when you are learning.
+It needs to be simple during the learning process.

 I’d like to share this project with a several online challenges.